In This Article

 The Myth That Relaxers Make Your Hair Grow

 A common misconception is that relaxers promote hair growth; this is false.
 Repeat: Relaxers do not make hair grow.
-It might seem like they do only because straightened hair shows the true length of your locks.
+It might seem like they do only because straightened hair shows the true length of your strands.

 Perms and Color Treatments